top of page

 • Jul 30, 2023

-Just so you're not caught off guard, you're going to wind up with some extra reduction after this.
-It goes really well with a start like potatoes, so you can Samwise Gamgee some (boil 'em, mash em', etc) and they'll soak up that saucy goodness.
+Just so you’re not caught off guard, you’ll end up with some extra reduction after this.
+It goes really well with a starch like potatoes, so you can Samwise Gamgee some (boil ’em, mash ’em, etc) and they’ll soak up that saucy goodness.

 Ingredients